NFL players are turning to an unlikely hobby to improve their game: Chess

 “As we pulled back the curtain, we realized there were a lot more NFL players playing on Chess.com that even we knew,” Danny Rensch, the chief chess officer at Chess.com, tells CNN.

-The idea for a chess tournament contested by NFL players arose through Rensh’s friendship with Larry Fitzgerald, the legendary former Arizona Cardinals wide receiver and an avid chess player.
+The idea for a chess tournament contested by NFL players arose through Rensch’s friendship with Larry Fitzgerald, the legendary former Arizona Cardinals wide receiver and an avid chess player.

 “We were sitting in (Fitzgerald’s) Tesla one night,” Rensch says, remembering the “movie scene version” of the tournament’s inception.
 “We were … pulling this stuff together and he was actively texting and calling people right then.”